jonpugh/atlas-help/account-management/migrate-organization.html.md

 3. Put the username of the personal account you wish to make an owner of the organization into the username text field and press "Migrate".

-4. You should now be logged out and recieve a confirmation email with the personal account you migrated to.
+4. You should now be logged out and receive a confirmation email with the personal account you migrated to.

 5. Now, sign in with your personal account.
 If you visit the organizations